NicoBiernat/theodolite/README.md

+# About this repository
+This project is a fork of the Theodolite project.
+It was created as part of my bachelor thesis on Scalability Benchmarking of Apache Flink.
+Modifications were made to the use case implementations as well as the deployment and execution framework in order to carry out scalability benchmarks for Apache Flink instead of Kafka Streams.

 # Theodolite

 > A theodolite is a precision optical instrument for measuring angles between designated visible points in the horizontal and vertical planes.  -- <cite>[Wikipedia](https://en.wikipedia.org/wiki/Theodolite)</cite>